daihocmo/learn-vietnamese/docs/routine.md

 From today until the 30th day.
 I want you to challenge yourself to read 100 pages of the よつばと！ manga.

-よつばと！ is a great slice of life manga that features furigana (kana on the top of kanji).
+よつばと！ is a great slice of life manga that features furigana (alphabet on the top of kanji).

 Manga are tricky to look up words on because they are essentially, text on images.